 It took just a few weeks for society to collapse after the stock market crashed.
 Bank accounts were frozen, cash was a rare sight and it was pretty much useless, stores were looted and home invasion was a daily reality.
 Only a few people can remember what happened during the Great Depression and for most of them, bartering was the only salvation.

-Back then, most of the people were farmers and they knew how to grow food for their families while the rest had useful skills they could trade for food and other items they would need.
-Things are different today and most of the young people seem more concerned about taking the perfect selfie rather than thinking about their future.
-There are people who get into prepping and they go straight for the latest and greatest survival items, they build a state of the art bug-out bag and ignore the other aspects of survival.
-There are those who will spend all their hard-earned money on all sorts of stuff they see advertised by survival TV stars and will ignore the basics.
+Back then, most of the people were farmers and they knew how to grow food for their families.
+The rest of them had useful skills they could trade for food and other items they would need.
+Things are different today.
+Most of the young people seem more concerned about taking the perfect selfie rather than thinking about their future.
+There are those who get into prepping and they go straight for the latest and greatest survival items.
+They build a state of the art bug-out bag and ignore the other aspects of survival.
+Some people will spend all their hard-earned money on all sorts of stuff they see advertised by survival TV stars and will ignore the basics.
 Many don’t think about how they would get more food and supplies if they will be faced with a long-term survival situation.

 If the economic meltdown will happen tomorrow, how would you get what you need without looting or killing people for their stuff?
 You could start a garden, but without prior experience, your chances of success are not high at all.
 If you are the type of prepper that stockpiles items, you could look back to the lost ways and implement a barter system within your community.

-After all, bartering is the oldest form of commerce and we’ve all done it one way or the other since we were children.
-We used to swap lunch with our school buddies, we used to trade baseball cards with our friends and by doing all of that, we somehow learned about supply and demand, value and negotiation and some even ended up being successful salesmen.
+After all, bartering is the oldest form of commerce.
+We’ve all done it one way or the other since we were children.
+We used to swap lunch with our school buddies, we used to trade baseball cards with our friends and by doing all of that.
+Somehow, we learned about supply and demand, value and negotiation and some even ended up being successful salesmen.

-In a long-term survival scenario, bartering will not be dependent on luck as it would be today, because people will need various stuff to survive and you don’t have to wait for that one person that has what you need.
-Bartering is already making a comeback in various communities, especially in the green-communities from around the world and it will become a reality for Americans when the economy will collapse.
+In a long-term survival scenario, bartering will not be dependent on luck as it would be today.
+People will need various stuff to survive and you don’t have to wait for that one person that has what you need.
+Bartering is already making a comeback in various communities, especially in the green-communities from around the world.
+It will become a reality for Americans when the economy crashes.
 When that happens you’d better be ready to trade!

 Related article: Types of preppers – Which one are you?